KrishnaPG/auction-engine/tasks/tasks-0001-prd-auction-engine.md

 - Coding standards: use prefix `I` for typescript interfaces (e.g. `interface IBid`) and prefix `T` for types (e.g. `type IEntry`);
 - Avoid memory allocations and aim for zero-copy;
 - Code Reliability must be very high; It should be fault-tolerant and crash-resilient;
 - Use branded types instead of plain types wherever possible.
+Avoid primitive type castings, such as `Number(Date.now())` or `x as number` as much as possible.
+Brand types can be compared and assigned directly as long as their base type is same;
+- Use Open/Closed Principle (e.g. instead of using `switch..case` to route to various functions, maintain a map of functions indexed by key and use object key based lookups);
 - If something is not clear or not stated explicitly, do not assume anything - ask explicitly for clarifications instead of deciding one or other.

 ## Tech stack